w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 We developed the approach based on our research on:

-1. Need- finding studies to investigate what signals should be provided to users to support them in content credibility seeking and providing practices that they are already engaging in, but without structured support, and often despite the current structures undermining their efforts.
+1. Need-finding studies to investigate what signals should be provided to users to support them in content credibility seeking and providing practices that they are already engaging in, but without structured support, and often despite the current structures undermining their efforts.
    We observed that users need a channel for assessing content accuracy for the benefit of their